-During the period ended 31 August 2022, total expenditure of £9,410,793 was covered by recurrent grant funding from the DfE together with other incoming resources and the balance from the 2021/22 financial period.
-The excess of income over expenditure for the year (excluding restricted fixed asset funds) was £289,044.
+During the period ended 31 August 2023, total expenditure of £11,275,425 was covered by recurrent grant funding from the DfE together with other incoming resources and the balance from the 2021/22 financial period.
+The deficit of income over expenditure for the year (excluding restricted fixed asset funds) was £89,006.

-At 31 August 2022 the net book value of fixed assets was £19,727,600 and movements in tangible fixed assets are shown in note 14 to the financial statements.
+On 31 August 2023 the net book value of fixed assets was £19,204,417 and movements in tangible fixed assets are shown in note 14 to the financial statements.
 The assets were used exclusively for providing education and the associated support services to the pupils of the school.

-Following the Local Government Pension Scheme's triennial valuation on 31 March 2020, the new agreed contribution rate of 22.5% became payable from 1 April 2020 which is a slight reduction from the previous rate of 24.7%.
-This rate will remain until the end of March 2023 when another revaluation will take place.
-This will in the view of the actuaries provide a 75% certainty that the Academy will return to a fully funded position over the next 13 years.
+Following the Local Government Pension Scheme's triennial valuation on 31 March 2022, the new agreed contribution rate of 24.4% became payable from 1 April 2023 which is a slight reduction from the previous rate of 24.7%.
+This rate will remain until the end of March 2026 when another revaluation will take place.
+This will in the view of the actuaries provide a 75% certainty that the Academy will return to a fully funded position over the payable of the decision but the Trustees six years age to significantly contribute to the deficit over the next 13 years.
 The decision by the Trustees six years ago to significantly contribute to the deficit reduction programme has meant that Hardenhuish School's LGPS Fund has benefitted from an investment return of more than 27% over the recent past and therefore enabled this proposed contribution rate reduction.
-The contribution rate for the Teachers' Pension Scheme increased from 16.48% to 23.68% in September 2019 and is due to be reviewed again in April 2024.
+The contribution rate for the Teachers' Pension Scheme of 23.68% is due to be reviewed again in April 2024.